victorykit/victorykit/README.md

 To get the smoke tests to pass, you'll need to have the right OAUTH variables, either by running `./script/gen_google_oauth` or getting the right variables from a friend and then setting them in your environment.
 You'll also need to be running the local server:

     $ rails server

+Alternatively, you can use Foreman:

+    $ foreman start -f Procfile.dev -p 3000